8:30 – 8:40 am Opening & Welcome

 10:30 – 10:45 am Refreshment Break

-1:00 – 2:00 pm Advanced Pretreatment Suresh Patel, Chemetall & David George, Henkel
+1:00 – 2:00 pm Advanced Pretreatment Suresh Patel, BASF/Chemetall & David George, Henkel

 New generation pretreatment options are now available.
 This session will compare the new generation technologies with other widely used technologies while also pointing out the potential cost savings with energy, water and manpower in addition to floor space.

 2:00 - 3:00 pm Equipment Considerations Rick Cannon, George Koch Sons LLC

 A discussion of tank components and systems involved in the coating process including circulation, rectifiers, ultrafiltration, dehydration, curing and cooling equipment.